GustafEnebog/sapperlot/README.md

-Welcome screen not showing in below image due to delayed loading time as mentioned in the bug section
+Welcome screen displayed on different devices
 ![cli_heroku_logo_welcome_message_main_men](assets/images/am_i_responsive.png)
 # SAPPERLOT

-SAPPERLOT is a terminal program, written in python, that calculates parameters such as "wing area" and "Max Takeoff Weight" for planned aircraft designs using data from existing aircrafts.
-This generation of "start values" is achieved by creating and accesing a data base with aircrafts and interpolate/extrapolate these values.
-The programs also allows the user to update, search the database and analyse the data.
+SAPPERLOT is a terminal program, written in python, that calculates parameters such as "Wing Area" and "Max Takeoff Weight" for planned aircraft designs using data from existing aircrafts.
+This generation of "start values" is achieved by creating and accessing a data base with aircrafts and interpolate/extrapolate these values.
+The programs also allow the user to update, search the database and analyse the data.

 This function is targeting aircraft designers who would like to automate the process of generating start values for Aircraft Design algorithms and methods within the field of Aircraft Conceptual Design.

-The program name of SAPPERLOT is a german interjection used to exclaime surprise, similar to "Oh my goodness!"
-It is also an acronym:
-"Statistical Airplane Potent Parameter Engineering Radical Loaded Oranges Tool" to parody industries often contrived projects acronyms
+The program name SAPPERLOT is a German interjection to exclaimed surprise, similar to "Oh my goodness!"
+It is also an acronym: "Statistical Airplane Potent Parameter Engineering Radical Loaded Oranges Tool" to parody industries often contrived projects acronyms.

 ## <span style="color:orange">IMPORTANT!
 There is a 3 min + long delay for the program to run (for the welcome screen to appear) just be patient!
 We sincerely appologize for this frustrating inconvenience.
 For more information see section: "Unsolved bugs"</span>

 [View the live project here.](https://sapperlot-8eb16827aadb.herokuapp.com/)

 ##  User Experience (UX)

-- ### Fictive stories
+- ### Fictive inspirational background story

 The year is 1982 and the Swedish government has just given the go ahead for the development of a new national fighter aircraft.
-A few month earlier a newly graduated computer Scientist from Linköping University has started his first job at the conceptual design department at the national airplane manufacturer Saab in Linköping.
+A few months earlier a newly graduated computer Scientist from Linköping University has started his first job at the conceptual design department at the national airplane manufacturer Saab in Linköping.

-During a coffeebreak a friday afternoon he overhears some collegiues discussing how the design process is slowed down from having to manually guesstimate start values for the design algorithms.
-Eager to impress he calls his girlfriend saying that he cant make it this weekend.
-Instead he huddles over his Commadore 64 and when he leaves his apartment in the suburb of Ryd Monday morning, in his back pack, has a golden 3+1⁄2-inch floppy disk with a carefully written name: SAPPERLOT on its label.
-He bicycles with a new stride through the forrest and walks into the deparment with a swagger feeling he is hot shit.
+During a coffee break in the afternoon on a Friday he overhears some colleagues discussing the time-consuming process of manually guesstimating all start values for the design algorithms.
+Eager to impress he calls his girlfriend saying that he can’t make it this weekend.
+Instead, he huddles over his Commadore 64 and when he leaves his apartment in the suburbs of Ryd Monday morning, in his backpack, has a golden 3+1⁄2-inch floppy disk with a carefully written name: SAPPERLOT on its label.
+He bicycles with a new stride through the forest and walks into the department with a swagger feeling he is hot shit.

-His collegous initial silent sceptisim turns to raised eyebrows and happy chuckles as the command line prompt spits out the start values they need for the day.
-Today he is close to retirment but remembering that code and the early planning of JAS 39 Gripen still puts a sweet smile on his face
+His colleague’s initial silent skepticism turns to raised eyebrows and happy chuckles as the command line prompt spits out the start values, they need for the day.
+Today he is close to retirement but remembering that code and the early planning of JAS 39 Gripen still puts a sweet smile on his face.

     -   #### As a User, I want to be able to: